 - The self-trauma model uses a mixture of CBT and psychodynamic therapy (Freudian-based principles) to understand the reaction to trauma and help the person adjust it.

 - Exposure therapies and systematic desensitization are cognitive-behavioral techniques that help the person revisit the traumatic or stressful event and experience it repeatedly to slowly reprogram their reaction to it.
-These techniques require extreme expertise to deliver.

 - Support group participation can also be useful.
 These are not forms of therapy, but they are run by people with similar problems.
 They don’t replace therapy, but they offer a good form of long-term support.